Imaclean74/grafeo/docs/user-guide/gql/functions-element.md

 ---
 title: Element and Path Functions
-description: GQL functions for inspecting graph elements, paths, and lists in Grafeo.
+description: GQL functions for inspecting graph elements, paths and lists in Grafeo.
 tags:
   - gql
   - functions